chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 - Solvers: ``gls_sharp_navier_stokes_3d`` (with Q1Q1)
 - Transient problem
 - Displays the capability of the resolved CFD-DEM solver for the flow around multiple particles
-- Displays the stability of the resolved CFD-DEM Solver.
+- Displays the robustness of the resolved CFD-DEM Solver.

 Files used in this example
 ---------------------------